Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

 \end{strong_gap_theorem}

 The proof is based on a \emph{linear programming duality method} that we develop to uniformly estimate the Euler characteristic of all admissible surfaces in $X$ in \emph{normal form}.
 The normal form is obtained by cutting the surface along edge spaces and simplifying the resulting surfaces, similar to the one in \cite{Chen:sclBS}.
-The linear programming duality method is a generalization of the argument for free products in \cite{Chen:sclfpgap}.
+The linear programming duality method is a generalization of the argument for free products by the first author \cite{Chen:sclfpgap}.